Hamna12/Final-Year-Project/README.md

 A. What things to populate on the dashboard?
 For example:

 1. Subject category-wise line chart of grade/score/percentage progression from 2015-2023
-2. Bar chart of pass/fail ratio progression from 2015-2023.
+2. Bar chart of pass/fail ratio progression from 2015-2023. (improving/declining/consistent)
 3. Progress of schools from 2015-2023.
 4. so on… please write all raw ideas here
+*( 5.
+Specify the gender or age group, 6. strength of students district/tehsil wise users can track overall performance of education in their region)*

 B. What research questions can be formulated